ff-ultima/ff-ultima.github.io/docs/getting-started.md

 ### Why user.js?

 Freedom of choice.
 While many CSS themes can go far and beyond, a lot of the time they leave the user stuck with one way, one look, take it or leave it.
-That isn't the case for this one.

 Using the user.js approach, by query of preferences in the about:config page, makes it a lot easier for you and any other person to quickly switch between different layouts or toggle one style on/off.
 While the alternative would be you having to close Firefox, edit theme files manually, maybe swap one file for another, *every time* you want to change how something looks.

 User.js makes the Creation & Use of different layouts much easier to manage.
 Where `navbar.autohide` wont interfere with `bookmark.autohide`, and `sidebar.autohide` wont interfere with `tabs.vertical.hide`.
 And if you just don't want to see window controls right now...
 Turn `ultima.disable.windowcontrols.button` `on` and keep browsing.
 It's convenient.

 And for those who want to create Firefox themes, when browsing the source you'll notice alot of the functionalities are indexed and organized by "setting".
 So seperating them and even copying them is a lot easier.
-And a lot of the themes features can definitely be copied into your own theme without the moz preference query.
+Most of the themes features are modular and can definitely be copied into your own setup.